Keeping your business on an even keel

 If one of the owners of a business dies or has to exit the business because of illness, the continuing owners might struggle to negotiate and fund a buy-out of the exiting partner’s equity.
 This is often complicated by dealing with heirs or legal representatives of the estate, whose priorities may not include the ongoing value or viability of the business.

 Ownership protection insurance, coupled with a legal buy-out agreement, provides the continuing owners with the legal right of purchase at a predetermined price.
 It can also help fund the purchase of the exiting owner’s equity.
 The exiting party has peace of mind they, or their family, are going to get fair value for their business if they die, or are unable to work due to illness or disablement.

 The continuing parties benefit too.
 They can maintain control of the business without having to raise additional capital to take on more debt or be forced to hastily bring in new business partners.

 To find out how you can look after your business, speak with your financial planner.
-If your business is starting out, they can undertake a business needs analysis and develop advice customised to your business.
+If your business is starting out, they can undertake a business needs analysis and develop advice customized to your business.
 They’ll also be able to make sure, as your circumstances change over time, your insurance keeps up with what you need.

 What Do I Do Now?

 Book A Time With One Of Our Financial Planners To Discuss Your Options 1300 880 100

 We can help you tailor a protection plan that will suit your business needs so you can be financially prepared for the unexpected.
 If you would like to arrange an appointment with a risk specialist please call us on 1300 880 100